 1. Download and install the CBackup desktop client.

-3. Click New Task under the Backup Tasks tab to create a backup task.
+3. Click Backup PC to CBackup Cloud under the Backup tab to create a backup task.

-✎Note: CBackup bases on a standard OAuth system.
+✎Note: You can also click on the Backup PC to Public Cloud option to backup computer files to Google Drive, OneDrive, Dropbox, and other clouds.
+CBackup bases on a standard OAuth system.
 OAuth is a standard authorization framework that enables third-party applications to access multiple cloud accounts without the username and password required.

-4. In the next interface, click Add Source and select the local files that need to be backed up.
-And then, click Add Destination to choose CBackup Cloud as the backup destination.
+4. In the next interface, select the local files that need to be backed up.
+Click Start Backup to backup computer files to CBackup Cloud easily.

 If you just want to simply perform file cloud to cloud backup, I suggest you use another online backup service - the CBackup web application, which is a professional online cloud service that supports the rapid backup of data in a cloud disk to another cloud disk.
 And do not use the computer as a transmission intermediary, so it will not occupy the computer's memory and network resources.